1989 NBA expansion draft

-The 1989 NBA Expansion Draft was the ninth expansion draft of the National Basketball Association (NBA).
+The 1989 NBA expansion draft was the ninth expansion draft of the National Basketball Association (NBA).
 The draft was held on June 15, 1989, so that the newly founded Minnesota Timberwolves and Orlando Magic could acquire players for the upcoming 1989–90 season.
 Minnesota and Orlando had been awarded the expansion teams on April 22, 1987.
 In an NBA expansion draft, new NBA teams are allowed to acquire players from the previously established teams in the league.
 Not all players on a given team are available during an expansion draft, since each team can protect a certain number of players from being selected.
 In this draft, each of the twenty-three other NBA teams had protected eight players from their roster and the Magic and the Timberwolves selected twelve and eleven unprotected players respectively, one from each team.
 The previous year's expansion teams, the Charlotte Hornets and the Miami Heat, were not involved in this draft and did not lose any player.
 Prior to the draft, the league conducted a coin flip between the Timberwolves and the Magic to decide their draft order in this expansion draft and in the 1989 NBA draft.
 The Magic won the coin flip and chose to have the first selection and the right to select twelve players in this expansion draft, thus allowing the Timberwolves to receive the higher pick in the 1989 Draft.

 The Magic were formed and owned by a group headed by Jim Hewitt and William duPont III.
-Former Philadelphia 76ers coach Matt Goukas was hired as the franchise's first head coach.
+Former Philadelphia 76ers coach Matt Guokas was hired as the franchise's first head coach.
 The Magic used their first pick to select former fifth overall pick Sidney Green from the New York Knicks.
 The Magic's other selections included two-time All-Star Reggie Theus and seven former first-round picks, Terry Catledge, Sam Vincent, Scott Skiles, Jerry Reynolds, Jim Farmer, Keith Lee and Frank Johnson.
 However, Farmer, Lee and Johnson never played for the Magic.
 Nine players from the expansion draft joined the Magic for their inaugural season, but only two played more than three seasons for the team.
 Catledge played four seasons with the Magic until his NBA career ended in 1993.
 Skiles played five seasons with the Magic.